DoctorMcKay/node-steam-user/README.md

 - `callback` - Called when data is available
     - `err` - An `Error` object on failure, or `null` on success
 	- `currentChangenumber` - The changenumber of the newest changelist
-	- `apps` - An array of objects for apps which have changed.
+	- `appChanges` - An array of objects for apps which have changed.
 Each object has these properties:
 		- `appid` - The AppID of the app
 		- `change_number` - The changenumber of the latest changelist in which the app has changed
 		- `needs_token` - `true` if you need an access token to get most details about this app, `null` if not
-	- `packages` - An array of objects for packages which have changed.
+	- `packageChanges` - An array of objects for packages which have changed.
 Each object has the same properties as the `apps` array, except `appid` is `packageid`.

 **Works when anonymous.** Requests a list of all apps/packages which have changed since a given changenumber.